aroberge/ideas/docs/html/_sources/motivation.rst.txt

 Programming in Python is my main hobby.
 As an amateur, I like to explore various ideas, learning along the way.
-As I find myself doing a lot of copy-paste-modify on the various import hooks experiments, including on some published projects such as `AvantPy <https://aroberge.github.io/avantpy/docs/html/>`_ as well as `various experiments I wrote about <https://duckduckgo.com/?q=experimental+site%3Aaroberge.blogspot.com>`_, I thought it would make sense to create a versatile projects which I could use as the basis of other projects.
-An obvious benefit is that I will need to fix bugs in a single project.
+As I found myself doing a lot of copy-paste-modify on the various import hooks experiments, including on some published projects such as `AvantPy <https://aroberge.github.io/avantpy/docs/html/>`_ as well as `various experiments I wrote about <https://duckduckgo.com/?q=experimental+site%3Aaroberge.blogspot.com>`_, I thought it would make sense to create a versatile projects which I could use as the basis of other projects.
+An obvious benefit is that I now need to fix bugs in a single project.
 Furthermore, if this project gets enough visibility, some programmers much more qualified than I am might take the time to make concrete suggestions as to how to improve it.